West Frankfort Cardinals

 The West Frankfort Cardinals were an American minor league baseball team based in West Frankfort, Illinois.
-From 1947 to 1950, the West Frankfort Cardinals were charter members of the Illinois State League in 1947 to 1948 and the Mississippi–Ohio Valley League in 1949 and 1950.
+The West Frankfort Cardinals played as members of the Illinois State League in 1947 to 1948 and the Mississippi–Ohio Valley League in 1949 and 1950, qualifying for the league playoffs twice.
 The two leagues were the direct predecessors to the Midwest League.
 West Frankfort was a minor affiliate of the St. Louis Cardinals for their duration, while hosting home games at Memorial Stadium.

-Baseball Hall of Fame member Earl Weaver played for the 1948 West Frankfort Cardinals.
+Baseball Hall of Fame member Earl Weaver played for the 1948 West Frankfort Cardinals in his first professional season.